Presenters and organizers manage and submit proposals and abstracts via the ICCB Submission Site.

 Call for Contributed Presentations

-ICCB will open the call for abstracts for contributed presentations (oral and speed talks and poster presentations) in February with a submission deadline of mid-April 2020.
+ICCB is accepting abstracts for contributed presentations (oral and speed talks and poster presentations).
+The submission deadline is 30 April 2021.

 Per ICCB's one-talk, one poster rule, individuals are limited to one talk or poster presentation total, including invited talks in accepted symposia.